 People with bad credit have the fewest options for credit cards.
 That's because few credit card issuers want to take the risk of loaning a credit card they might not get paid for.
-Though it may be harder, you can get a credit card with bad credit.
+The lower your credit score, the harder it will be to get approved, but it's not completely hopeless.
+Though it may be hard, you can get a credit card with bad credit.

 Credit Cards for People With Bad Credit

-There are some credit cards aimed specifically at people who have bad credit.
-For example, the Capital One Classic Platinum approves applicants with credit scores as low as 577 according to CreditKarma.com.
-The card has a 19.8% regular APR and $39 annual fee.
+There are very few credit cards aimed specifically at people who have bad credit.
+The Capital One Classic Platinum approves applicants with credit scores as low as 577 according to CreditKarma.com.
+The card has a 22.9% regular APR and $39 annual fee.
 You may be able to get the annual fee waived if you ask.

 Orchard Bank also offers credit cards to borrowers with poor credit scores.
 When you apply, the bank checks your credit history to decide whether you give you a secured or unsecured credit card.
 This initial check is a soft pull and doesn't hurt your credit score.
 Reviewers with credit scores as low as 550 have been approved for the unsecured version of this credit card which has a regular APR between 14.9% and 28.9%.
 The Orchard Bank credit card does come with an annual fee and upfront processing fee that vary based on your credit history.